solee0524/generator-koa-sudiyi/README.md

 Tiny modify to Sequlize version to 3.13.0 (Because 3.14.3 will cause promise warning).

+### 1.0.3

+Modify index.js for further mocha test(next version will add a sample).

+Remove the useless modules and add `co-mocha`, `co-supertest` to package.json

 ## Getting To Know Sudiyi

 [Sudiyi](http://sposter.net/) is cool to help user to collect online shopping packages.